rayxsan/data_structures_algorithms/src/Graphs/README.md

 d  0  1  0  0
 ```

-## Representing a graph a list of adjacent vertices
+## Representing a graph as list of adjacent vertices

 ```
 a -> b